andremmfaria/rexis/guides/LLMRagPipeline.md

 ## What the LLM+RAG pipeline does

-For each input sample, it ensures features exist (reuse `*.features.json` or decompile a PE), builds retrieval queries, performs hybrid retrieval (dense + keyword), optionally re-ranks with a cross-encoder LLM, then prompts a chat LLM to produce a strict JSON classification that includes score, label, families, capabilities, evidence, and uncertainty.
+For each input sample, it ensures features exist (reuse `*.features.json` or decompile a PE), builds retrieval queries, performs hybrid retrieval (dense + keyword), optionally re-ranks with a cross-encoder LLM, then prompts a chat LLM to produce a strict JSON classification that includes score, label, classification tags (e.g., ransomware, trojan), families, capabilities, evidence, and uncertainty.
 It writes an `.llmrag.json` per sample and a final `.report.json` summarizing everything.

 ## How to run